userexperior-technologies/integration-guide/docs/cordova-ionic.md

  ```
   Eg.
  ```
-   UserExperior.logMessageWithProperties("User Name or Password is incorrect");
+   UserExperior.logMessage("User Name or Password is incorrect");
  ```
   Note: Max `messageName` limit is 250 chars only